Last Updated on

 I highly recommend this trip and think it would be fun to do with a couple of days in Helsinki to really take in all the sights and perhaps go to a sauna.

-Many thanks to Visit Stockholm for providing me with a VIP pass and City Key which gave me 48 hour access to museums, attractions and the hop on hop off busses and boats, and to my parents who sponsored the trip to Sweden so Offspring could hang out with her siblings.
+Many thanks to Visit Stockholm for providing me with a VIP pass and City Key which gave me 48 hour access to museums, attractions and the hop on hop off busses and boats, and to my parents who sponsored the trip to Sweden so Vivi could hang out with her siblings.